cknitin/What-is-AKS-Azure-Kubernetes-Service-AKS-/README.md

 And now, if someone asks you about Kubernetes or AKS in an interview, you’ll know exactly what to say — and sound like someone who actually uses this stuff every day 😎

-Want me to show you a full working example of a CI/CD pipeline to AKS using GitHub Actions or Azure DevOps?
-Just ask!